 In this day and age, one of the best presents you’ll ever give your children is the gift of nature.
-Majestic mountains, wonderous woodlands, rolling hills, lakes and rivers, and hopefully not a screen in sight.
+Majestic mountains, wondrous woodlands, rolling hills, lakes, and rivers, and hopefully not a screen in sight.
 The Slovenian countryside is perfect for getting your kids interested in the outdoors.
-A massive network of intermediate hiking trails can be found around places like Bled, the Logar Valley, Pokljuka, Velika Planina, Kranjska Gora, to list just a few.
+A massive network of intermediate hiking trails can be found around places like Bled, the Logar Valley, Pokljuka, Velika Planina, and Kranjska Gora, to list just a few.

-Biking down country lanes, going for a walk up to beautiful waterfalls or SUPing on alpine lakes or experiencing SUP Ljubljana is a fantastic way for the family to get some exercise.
-Daytrips can be spent exploring gorges or going rafting down rivers, topping it off with a picnic near the serine Lake Bohinj.
+Biking down country lanes, going for a walk up to beautiful waterfalls or SUPing on alpine lakes, or experiencing SUP Ljubljana is a fantastic way for the family to get some exercise.
+Daytrips can be spent exploring gorges or going rafting down rivers, topping it off with a picnic near the serene Lake Bohinj.

 Taking your kids skiing to Slovenia is like entering a winter fairy-tale.
 No lions or witches, but plenty of snow-filled fun for the whole family.
 Kranjska Gora, Slovenia’s most famous ski resort, is equipped to the brim with family facilities.

-Multilingual ski instructors, nursery slopes, snow parks and green pistes right at your hotel’s doorstep.
+Multilingual ski instructors, nursery slopes, snow parks and green pistes are right at your hotel’s doorstep.

 Then there’s the Krvavec ski resort.
 The nearest ski resort to an international airport has a ski polygon for kids and a snow park with obstacles.
 Krvavec is a blast for the family.

-A similar destination is Rogla, all-round family ski adventure.
-Cross-country skiing, snowshoeing, a Fun Park for snowboarders and free-style skiers, and a place called Devil’s Land.
+A similar destination is Rogla, an all-around family ski adventure.
+Cross-country skiing, snowshoeing, a Fun Park for snowboarders and freestyle skiers, and a place called Devil’s Land.
 Your kids are bound to be entertained.
-Numerous ideal family outing options are available and they can meet standards of the top world destinations.
+Numerous ideal family outing options are available and they can meet the standards of the top world destinations.

-Also, the Slovenian slopes are not as crowded as other western destinations, so parents’ nerve will be less frayed and the kids will be able to venture on the snow independently.
+Also, the Slovenian slopes are not as crowded as other western destinations, so parents’ nerves will be less frayed and the kids will be able to venture on the snow independently.

-Kids love fairy-tales and legends, and Slovenia happens to be the land of dragons, mysterious caves and ancient castles.
-The Predjama Castle, a medieval manor perched in a cliffside, is something straight out of a Tolkien novel.
+Kids love fairy tales and legends, and Slovenia happens to be the land of dragons, mysterious caves, and ancient castles.
+The Predjama Castle, a medieval manor perched on a cliffside, is something straight out of a Tolkien novel.
 Another real medieval marvel is the Bled Castle.
 This thousand-year-old castle offers an awesome view of the lake and mountains.
 Its museum and restaurant will make sure your family is in for a royal treat.
-And there’s hundreds more super-duper forts and castles all over the countryside.
+And there are hundreds more super-duper forts and castles all over the countryside.

 Down the road from the medieval rock castle is the world-famous natural wonder called the Postojna Cave.
 The train ride that takes you deep into the underground will be engraved in your kids’ memories forever.
 Postojna Cave is also home to the human fish.
 Or “baby dragon”.
 Near Postojna is UNESC protected Škocjan Cave.
 A system of spectacular subterranean chambers with the highest cave bridge in the world.

 There are all kinds of exciting and educational things to explore in Slovenia.
-Located in the capital town of Ljubljana, the Ethnographic Museum, for instance, is a great way for children to learn about the local people and their history.
+Visiting Ljubljana with kids, specifically the Ethnographic Museum, for instance, is a great way for children to learn about the local people and their history.
 And things aren’t always what they seem, as the House of Illusions will undoubtedly prove.